What’s the toughest part of review management?

 X = Average percent of lost customers for businesses like yours

 Where are we going to get X?
 From the data provided by Moz!
-If you have one negative result X would be 21.9 percent.
-If it's two 44.1 percent and so on.
+If you have one negative result, X would be 21.9%, if it’s two 44.1% and so on.

 Let’s say you’re working with a client with four negative results.

 Which means Y = 2.32 or 232% more business!